Skip to main content

 CompanyCityWorkersTypeDate

-The largest notice was filed by Trinity Marine Products, Inc at its Brusly facility, reporting 190 affected workers.
+The most significant filing came from Trinity Marine Products at its Brusly facility, reporting 190 affected workers.
 UTLX Manufacturing followed with 159 workers.

 Trend & Outlook